Does a VPN protect you from hackers?

 The most secure tunneling protocols, such as WireGuard and OpenVPN, are constantly being reviewed and maintained by worldwide communities, which means that any security slip-ups get quickly fixed.

-Some VPN service providers, like NordVPN or Hotspot Shield, have developed their own tunnelling technologies – NordLynx and Catapult Hydra.
+Some VPN service providers, like NordVPN or Hotspot Shield, have developed their own tunneling technologies – NordLynx and Catapult Hydra.
 These proprietary tunneling protocols can provide faster bandwidth, increased security, or superior firewall bypassing capabilities.

-What other tools can help me protect from hackers
+What other tools can help me protect from hackers?

 Premium VPNs offer better security suites, but nothing beats investing in specialized tools to get the job done.
 Let’s take a look at three additional tools that can keep your data private and your devices secure.